MicrosoftDocs/dynamics365smb-docs/financials/bank-how-setup-bank-statement-service.md

     After the process completes, the bank name will appear in the **My Accounts** pane on the **Linked** tab.
 The number in brackets indicates how many online bank accounts were linked.
 7. Choose the **OK** button.

     If you're only linking one online bank account, the **Bank Account Card** window opens and displays the name of the online bank account.
 In this case, the bank account linking task is completed.
 All that's left to do is to set up the bank account.
-For more information, see [How to: Set Up Bank Accounts](bank-how-setup-bank-accounts.md).
+For more information, see [Set Up Bank Accounts](bank-how-setup-bank-accounts.md).

     If you're linking more than one online bank accounts, the **Bank Account Linking** window opens and lists the online bank accounts that are not yet linked to bank accounts in [!INCLUDE[d365fin](includes/d365fin_md.md)].
 In that case, follow the next step.
 8. In the **Bank Account Linking** window, select the line for an online bank account, and then choose the **Link to New Bank Account** action.